0x4248/key_detect/README.md

 ```

 ## 📝 License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENCE](LICENCE) file for details.